talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

 `jk_lsh sftp coreutils basicshell extendedshell netutils ssh scp mysql-client ps_top_w_uptime perl dtach git imagemagick midnightcommander jre_headless___openjdk_8_zulu_ca`
 * **Capabilities:** Maximum capability.
 Adds `git`, Midnight Commander (`mc`), Perl, and CLI MySQL/MariaDB database tools to the Jails.

+Attention: Whatever tier you set, that what the shell-users get, and at the same time: that's what the PHP-scripts get as an execution environment.
+So, be carefull with insecure/hacked websites also (the biggest threat)!
+Not only with leaked shell-user credentials.
+There is always a single Jail per Website instance.
 ---

 ## 🛠️ Future Roadmap (v2.0)